nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     Believe it or not, this is by design.
-It is simply how floating point calculations work, but does not make sense when you encounter it in practical usage.
+It is simply how floating-point calculations work, but does not make sense when you encounter it in practical usage.
 In order to do math with any kind of decimal precision, you need to multiply values by `10`, do addition or subtraction as full integers, and then divide back by `10`.
 It is a laborious, but necessary step, especially when calculating anything related to money in the browser.

     More on floating-point arithmetic here&hellip;